Lensing by black holes within astrophysical environments: Introduction

 Light rays \cite{wam98,treu10} or GWs \cite{Takahashi:2003ix,suv22} originating from a background source that pass by a compact object can be lensed.
-In cases with small-enough impact parameter, details of the lensed fluxes can provide not only tests of GR in the strong-field regime \cite{jain10,ezq2020} but also, in principle, reveal properties of the lens itself \cite{gond22,Massey:2010hh,Ellis:2010,Moustakas:2009na}.
+In cases with small-enough impact parameter, details of the lensed fluxes can provide not only tests of GR in the strong-field regime \cite{jain10,ezq2020,Chan:2025wgz} but also, in principle, reveal properties of the lens itself \cite{gond22,Massey:2010hh,Ellis:2010,Moustakas:2009na}.
 For instance, the first detection of an \emph{isolated} stellar-mass BH was achieved via the astrometric lensing of a field star lying in the Galactic bulge \cite{OGLE:2022gdj}, and light from the furthest-known star (Earendel; at a redshift of $z \approx 6.2$) was rendered measurable thanks to its emissions being magnified by factors up to $\sim 10^{4}$ due to its positioning relative to the galaxy cluster WHL0137--08 \cite{welch22}.

 Motivated by these recent discoveries and the other astrophysical elements described above, we revisit various aspects of lensing but for BHs embedded in halo environments.
 While lensing by dark matter halos has been extensively explored in the literature (see, e.g., Ref. \cite{mun16}), the use of an exact solution to Einstein's equations with a well-motivated matter halo \cite{Hernquist:1990be,Cardoso:2021wlq} has not.
+Nevertheless, the current literature uses (post-)Newtonian (PN) approximations of the leading and next-to-leading order terms to emulate the effects of the environment.
+Here, we also perform a comparison of deflection angles between fully-relativistic and PN configurations and find that only highly compact configurations have a relative difference $>1\%$ (but always $\sim10\%$), while in the the cases of comparatively low density that we studied extensively, a PN analysis more than suffices.

 This paper is organized as follows.
 The exact solution we consider is described in Section \ref{sec:spacetime}, with a general overview of lensing theory provided in Section \ref{sec:lensing}.
-Results regarding the deflection angles (Sec. \ref{sec:deflection}) and amplification/bifurcation of images (Sec. \ref{sec:ampfactors}) produced by a BH surrounded by a matter halo configuration relative to the classical Schwarzschild prediction are explored in Section \ref{sec:results}.
+Results regarding the deflection angles (Sec. \ref{sec:deflection}) and amplification/bifurcation of images (Sec. \ref{sec:ampfactors}) produced by a BH surrounded by a matter halo configuration relative to the classical Schwarzschild and PN predictions are explored in Section \ref{sec:results}.
 These findings are applied in Section \ref{sec:astro} to consider an application with respect to ``echoes''.
 Conclusions are given in Section \ref{sec:conclusions}.
 Throughout most of this paper, geometric units with $G=c=1$ are used.